strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

 See our [website](https://strimzi.io) for more details about the project.

 **!!!
 IMPORTANT !!!**
-Upgrading to Strimzi 0.32 and newer directly from Strimzi 0.22 and earlier is not possible anymore.
+Upgrading to Strimzi 0.32 and newer directly from Strimzi 0.22 and earlier is no longer possible.
 Please follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-upgrade-str) for more details.

 **!!!
 IMPORTANT !!!**
 From Strimzi 0.32, we support only Kubernetes 1.19 and newer.
-Kubernetes versions 1.16, 1.17, and 1.18 are not supported anymore.
+Kubernetes versions 1.16, 1.17, and 1.18 are no longer supported.

 ## Introduction